-Furthermore, Adobe Sign supports several options for the identification of a signatory - who is not necessarily an Adobe Sign user and is not required to first register with Adobe Sign - to be verified before signing a document.
+Just as critically, Adobe Sign supports several options for the identification of a signatory - who is not necessarily an Adobe Sign user and is not required to first register with Adobe Sign - to be verified before signing a document.

-Basic authentication is achieved by sending an e-mail with a unique URL to a signatory.
+Standard authentication is achieved by sending an e-mail with a unique URL to a signatory.
 Because most signatories have unique access to one e-mail account, this is considered the first level of authentication.
 The URL link required to sign the document is comprised of unique identifiers that are specific to the transaction and can be password protected by the Adobe Sign user.
-After having clicked on said URL link, signatories can use a mouse or pre-defined font styles to create a 'handwritten' signature on screen, upload an existing file (e.g. a scanned signature) or type in their name and click a button (displaying "click to sign") to sign.
+After having clicked on said URL link, signatories can use a mouse or pre-defined font style to create a facsimile of a handwritten signature on screen, upload an existing file (e.g. a scanned signature) or type in their name and click a button (displaying "click to sign") to sign.

-In addition, Adobe Sign provides multi-factor authentication and offers other authentication mechanisms to establish the identity of the signatory, including unique passwords for individual signatories, phone authentication (voice or SMS) or social identity using the signatory's Facebook or Google account.
+In addition, Adobe Sign provides enhanced multi-factor authentication and offers other authentication mechanisms to establish the identity of the signatory, including unique passwords for individual signatories, phone authentication (voice or SMS) or social identity using the signatory's Facebook or Google account.